diyorsattarov/b/README.md

 # postgres-rest-service

 ## Introduction
-`postgres-rest-service` is a minimal yet robust demonstration of a REST API utilizing the libpq library for PostgreSQL database interaction.
-This project highlights efficient database management, SQL utilization, and containerization with Docker.
+`fullstack-beastgres-app` is a comprehensive demonstration of a full-stack application integrating a REST API with PostgreSQL database interaction and an Express.js backend.
+This project showcases efficient database management using the libpq library, robust SQL utilization, and containerization with Docker for both backend services and the frontend server.

 ## Directory Structure
 ```
-~/ (postgres-rest-service)
+~/ (fullstack-beastgres-app)
 |-- boostbase/
 |-- Dockerfile
 |-- beastgres/